-Provenance is a well-established primary control on the detrital and authigenic mineralogy of sandstones which can be influenced by weathering in the source and depositional areas (Suttner et al., 1981; Johnsson et al., 1988).
-Tropical weathering in deep soil profiles can remove all labile minerals leaving only a quartz framework for transport, resulting in quartzose arenites as the sedimentary product (Dutta, 1992; Anand, 2002).
-Moreover, the effects of in-situ diagenesis can remove feldspars, ferro-magnesium minerals and heavy minerals from the sedimentary record (Garzanti, 2017).
+Provenance is a well-established primary control on the detrital and authigenic mineralogy of sandstones which can be influenced by weathering in the source and depositional areas (Johnsson et al., 1988; Suttner et al., 1981).
+Tropical weathering in deep soil profiles can remove all labile minerals leaving only a quartz framework for transport, resulting in quartzose arenites as the sedimentary product (Anand, 2002; Dutta, 1992).
+Moreover, the effects of in-situ diagenesis can remove feldspars, ferro-magnesium minerals and heavy minerals from the sedimentary record (Garzanti, 2016).
 To fully unravel provenance and to relate sandstone mineralogy to potential provenance areas, the original mineralogy must be reconstructed by adjusting the current mineralogy to allow for the effects of in-situ weathering and diagenesis which is undertaken here based on the observed diagenetic effects.
-To reconstruct original provenance more accurately, the original proportions feldspar, ferromagnesium mineral grains, and unstable lithic fragments prior to weathering need to be estimated.
+To reconstruct original provenance more accurately, the original proportions of feldspar, ferromagnesium mineral grains and unstable lithic fragments prior to weathering need to be estimated.

-Lower Cretaceous sandstones on the northwest Indian Plate are preserved in widely scattered outcrops within inverted rift basins, where they have been at least partially protected from the erosional effects of end-Cretaceous and Oligocene uplift events (Biswas, 1999; Racey et al., 2016; Najman et al., 2018).
+Lower Cretaceous sandstones on the northwest Indian Plate are preserved in widely scattered outcrops within inverted rift basins, where they have been at least partially protected from the erosional effects of end-Cretaceous and Oligocene uplift events (Biswas, 1999; Najman et al., 2018; Racey et al., 2016).
 The sediments were deposited by large-scale fluvial to shallow marine systems (Figure 1) within the developing West Indian Rift System (WIRS) that comprises the Barmer, Camby, Kachchh and Narmada basins.
-Despite the wide range of basement lithologies exposed in the Cretaceous Period, many of these sandstones are mineralogically quartzose arenites (Akhtar & Ahmad, 1991; Racey, et al., 2016; Rajak et al., 2022).
-In Pakistan, time-equivalent strata of the WIRS are the Goru and Sembar formation of the Lower and Middle Indus basins (LMIBs; Figures 1 & 2).
+Despite the wide range of basement lithologies exposed in the Cretaceous Period, many of these sandstones are mineralogically quartzose arenites (Akhtar & Ahmad, 1991; Racey et al., 2016; Rajak et al., 2022).
+In Pakistan, time-equivalent strata of the WIRS are the Goru and Sembar formation of the Lower and Middle Indus basins (LMIBs; Figures 1 and 2).
 Sediments of both these formations include quartzose arenites (Baig et al., 2016; Ismail et al., 2018).
-It is generally assumed that the provenance for many of the Lower Cretaceous depositional systems is the Aravalli Mountain Range as this is likely to have been upland terrain in the Cretaceous Period (Biswas, 1999; Chaudhuri et al., 2020a; c.f.
-Racey et al., 2016; Rajak et al., 2022).
+It is generally assumed that the provenance for many of the Lower Cretaceous depositional systems is the Aravalli Mountain Range as this is likely to have been upland terrain in the Cretaceous Period (Biswas, 1999; Chaudhuri, Banerjee, & Chauhan, 2020, cf. Racey et al., 2016; Rajak et al., 2022).